pascaliske/infrastructure/cluster/services/linkding/README.md

 ## Introduction

-`linkding` is a great software but yet minimal bookmark service which you can easily self-host.
+`linkding` is a great and minimal bookmark service which you can easily self-host.
+It supports tagging, sharing and automatic internet archive snapshots.
+It does not require an external database but I set it up with a PostgreSQL database from the [`cloudnative-pg`](/cluster/core/cloudnative-pg/) controller.

 ## Created Resources